 Perez said: “Gender diversity is essential to the success of organisations across industries.
 All evidence shows that more diverse teams perform better and adapt faster to a changing environment.
 In financial services in particular women are still under-represented, and this is something we must address.
 I hope that initiatives such as the Female FinTech competition are a step in the right direction and that it helps to inspire and support women in this industry.”

-The full list of finalists and judges can be found below as well as on this website.
+The full list of finalists and judges can be found below and on the Atos website.

 - Laura Pomfret – Financielle (UK)